 fear accompany your migraines?
 Destroy irrational fear and negativity

-Using positive affirmations for migraines will help reprogram the brain.
+Use positive affirmations for migraines to help reprogram your brain.

 Having said all this, I am in no way implying that we have chosen to make ourselves have migraines.
 I simply wanted to highlight the connection between a positive attitude and the potential health benefits.
 No one knows what causes migraines, and I was told for years that by thinking positively my migraines would heal themselves.

 Well that was over 20 years ago, and after 20 years of therapy (CBT included) I still have chronic migraine attacks.
 But I treated myself much better when I stopped assuming that I was responsible for making myself sick and accepted that I actually have a medical condition that needs to be treated with medication possibly for the rest of my life.